-- Conduit is installed when digging occurs for projects, allowing easy upgrades to communication lines, increasing broad-band coverage. - Provides opportunities for synchronization and connection of traffic signals, improving traffic flow. - Parking management systems also benefit by encouraging installation of real-time information systems during routine maintenance or new construction. - Challenges to delivering the Dig Once Policy include finding appropriate funding sources.
+- Conduit is installed when digging occurs for roadway, bike, or utility projects, allowing easy upgrades to communication lines, increasing broadband coverage. - Provides opportunities for synchronization and connection of traffic signals, improving traffic flow. - Parking management systems also benefit by encouraging installation of real-time information systems during routine maintenance or new construction.

-https://eip.laketahoeinfo.org/Project/TransportationList.
+More detailed project information can be found online at https://eip.laketahoeinfo.org/Project/TransportationList.